Rosemount Museum

-The Rosemount Museum, pronounced "Rosemont" is a historic house museum in Pueblo, Colorado, it is situated on a square block at the corner of one of the highest points in north Pueblo and across the street from Parkview Medical Center.
+The Rosemount Museum, pronounced "Rosemont" is a historic house museum in Pueblo, Colorado, it is situated on a square block at the corner of one of the highest points in north Pueblo and across the street from UCHealth Parkview Medical Center.
 It is a 24,000-square-foot, three story mansion with attic and basement and contains thirty-seven rooms.
 It was begun in 1891 and completed in 1893 for John A. Thatcher and his family.
 A 6,000-square-foot carriage house was also built on the property.

 History

 John Thatcher moved from Pennsylvania to Colorado, where he prospered in the dry goods business before branching into banking, mining, and cattle ranching.
 He married Margaret Ann Henry of Platteville, WI in 1866.
 Built with pink Rhyolite volcanic rock for the exterior and a multitude of different woods for the interior; cherry, mahogany, maple and oak, the mansion housed the Thatcher family for decades.
 John, the patriarch of the family passed in 1913 and his last living child, Raymond C. Thatcher died in 1968.

 After Raymond's death the mansion was donated to the city of Pueblo who in turn donated the property to the Metropolitan Museum Association.
 In 1969 a public trust was established by the Thatcher family for the creation of a nonprofit house museum.

 Rosemount along with the Goodnight Barn were the first places in Pueblo County added to the National Register of Historic Places.
 Both were added on July 30, 1974.